charliecloud/FinanceTracker/README.md

 # FinanceTracker
 Java program to manage financial accounts and provide reports of returns on investments.
-Allows the input account information, and calculates returns.
+Allows creation of accounts, adding transactions, and simple calculations